From a small iron foundry to a globally leading technology group

 In 2001, ANDRITZ went public on the Vienna Stock Exchange.
 Two million new shares were placed successfully with national and international investors.

 2003 saw the Secondary Placing of ANDRITZ shares on the Vienna stock exchange.
-The financial investors sold their entire shareholdings in ANDRITZ, which resulted in a rise in free float to over 70%.
+The financial investors sold their entire shareholdings in ANDRITZ, which resulted in a rise in free float to around 70%.

-The ANDRITZ GROUP is a globally leading supplier of plants, equipment, and services for hydropower stations, the pulp and paper industry, the metalworking and steel industries, and solid/liquid separation in the municipal and industrial sectors The Group is headquartered in Graz, Austria, and has a staff of approximately 23,700 employees worldwide.
-ANDRITZ operates over 250 production sites, service and sales companies all around the world.
+ANDRITZ is a globally leading supplier of plants, equipment, and services for hydropower stations, the pulp and paper industry, the metalworking and steel industries, and for solid/liquid separation in the municipal and industrial sectors as well as for animal feed and biomass pelleting.
+Other important business segments include automation and service business.
+In addition, the international Group is also active in the power generating sector (steam boiler plants, biomass boilers, recovery boilers, and gasification plants) and in environmental technology (flue gas cleaning plants) and offers equipment for the production of nonwovens, dissolving pulp, and panelboard as well as recycling plants.
+The publicly listed technology Group is headquartered in Graz, Austria, and has a staff of approximately 25,200 employees.
+ANDRITZ operates more than 250 sites in over 40 countries.

 Related linksANDRITZ AG, Graz